Import Terraform Configuration

 .

-Now verify that the container has been replaced with a new one with the new
+Now verify that Terraform replaced the container with a new one with the new

 configuration by running docker ps